dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

  | | Bit 15. response-answer-sections
  | | Bit 16. response-authority-sections
  | | Bit 17. response-additional-sections
 query-signature | Unsigned | Hints indicating which query signature data fields are collected.
-If the data field is collected the bit it set.
+If the data field is collected the bit is set.
  | | Bit 0. server-address
  | | Bit 1. server-port
  | | Bit 2. transport-flags